ActiveState/documentation-public/content/state/commands/organizations.md

 ---
-title: "Command: organizations"
+title: organizations
 ---

-The `organizations` command lists the organizations you are a member of.
-The Organization name for each Organization you belong to is listed.
+Lists the organizations you are a member of.<!--more--> The Organization name for each Organization you belong to is listed.

 ## Usage